batman084/Overflow/README.md

 <h2>Weekly Updates - Week 3</h>
 <h3>Gautam and Dhruv</h3>
 This week Me (Gautam) and Dhruv worked on finally finishing up MyConnect on our project.
 We plan to work on ToDo and deployment this weekend.
-Arnav worked on some of the html for the reminder area of this project but that will be furtherly looked over.

 Here is what we plan to do this week:

 - Started working on html and css for MyConnect and entire project
 - Started working on rest api